Prometric HAAD/DHA/MOH MOCK TEST - 1

 32.

-A nurse is caring for an older adult who is taking acetaminophen (Tylenol) for the relief of chronic pain.
-Which substance is most important for the nurse to determine the client is taking because it intensifies the most serious adverse effect of acetaminophen?
+An 72-year-old client with chronic osteoarthritis pain is taking acetaminophen (Tylenol) regularly for pain relief.
+The nurse reviews the client’s medication history.
+Which substance is most important to determine the client is taking because it intensifies the most serious adverse effect of acetaminophen?

 33.

-The parents of a child who is dying of cancer ask the nurse whether they should tell their 7-yearold son that his sister is dying.
-What is the most appropriate response by the nurse?
+The parents of a 7-year-old child with terminal cancer ask the nurse whether they should tell their son that his sibling is dying.
+How should the nurse respond?

 34.

-A client with major depression is admitted to the hospital.
+A 42-year-old client is admitted to the psychiatric unit with major depression, reporting feelings of hopelessness and withdrawal from daily activities.
 What is the most therapeutic initial nursing intervention?

 35.